Freedom of Information Act

 Methods for Requesting Public Records

 There is no fee for the first 50 pages of standard paper copies.
-For more than 50 copies, there is a fee of .15 cents per page.
-You are permitted to ask for a waiver of copying fees.
-You must include a specific explanation as to why your request for information merits a fee waiver and include the following statement on your written request, “I request a waiver of all fees associated with this request.”
+For requests of more than 50 copies, there is a fee of .15 cents per page after the first 50 pages.
+You may ask for a waiver of copying fees, but a specific explanation as to why a FOIA request merits a fee waiver must be included.
+The following statement should be included on any FOIA request seeking a fee waiver, “I request a waiver of all fees associated with this request.”

 Requests must include: